pgvi/lc-patterns-aggregator/web/README.md

 Filters are stored in LocalStorage, see `filter-service.ts`.

 The rest of the data flow that the UI is concerned occurs through the `ProblemsService`, see `problems-service.ts`

+## Possible improvements

+- Add some form of spaced repetition